Hearing Aids Automatically Adjust for Different Noise Levels

 Most of us are in many different listening situations throughout the day.
 We spend time in quiet offices, attend noisy ball games, go to concerts and lectures, stop in at shopping malls and eat at restaurants.
 These constantly changing environments present a challenge for people wearing hearing aids.

 Hearing aid manufacturers are actively addressing the need for listening in changing conditions.
 Newer hearing aids can sample the listening environment and automatically change settings for optimal speech understanding and comfort.

 Many newer hearing aids now have:

-- Feedback cancellation circuits that monitor for hearing aid “whistling” and reduces, eliminates or prevents it.
+Feedback cancellation circuits that monitor for hearing aid “whistling" and reduce, eliminate or prevent it.

 While these new features cannot guarantee perfect hearing for every user in every situation, they improve hearing aid users’ listening comfort and satisfaction.
 Learn more about the